-Comparing and ordering numbers require a deep understanding of place value, which students will develop as they are exposed to multiple representations of numbers.
+Ordering and comparing numbers require a deep understanding of place value, which students will develop as they are exposed to multiple representations of whole numbers.
 Understanding numbers doesn’t have to be boring.
-Here are ten comparing and ordering number activities your kids will love.
+Here is a fun way to boost your student’s understanding of numbers with ten comparing and ordering number activities.

 Comparing Numbers Anchor Chart

 At the beginning of our understanding numbers unit, I always make this anchor chart.
-My students keep a matching copy of this in their math journal to use later on or when they need extra support with great than and less than.
+My students keep a matching copy of this in their math journal to use later on or as a great way for them to get extra support with number comparison.

 Dot Method for Comparing Numbers

 A few years ago, the district that I was working in wanted us to get away from the “alligator” method when it came to teaching comparing numbers.
 This was because they wanted all grade levels using the same vocabulary when teaching skills.
 It was then that I started using the dot method and it surprisingly worked really well.
 Here is how the dot method works:

 - Draw two dots next to the larger number.

 - Add a single dot next to the smaller number.

 - Draw lines to connect the dots to form the correct symbol.

 You can see a photo example of the dot method on the anchor chart above.